 A program may request a Focused Evaluation for the purposes listed in item 4.6.1.
 The KAAB must initiate evaluating major changes in the program or improvements of deficiencies through annual reports and submitted materials of the program on receipt of written request for a Focused Evaluation.
 If the KAAB grants for a Focused Evaluation, the Accrediting Task Force is notified the nature of granted focused visit and preparation for a focused visit initiates.
-If a written request for a Focused Evaluation for a correditation for a correditation.
+If a written request for a Focused Evaluation is rejected, the program must confer with the procedures of application for accreditation for continued accreditation.